GLOBAL MARKETS-Market panic lingers despite unprecedented Fed support

 "I think the one thing we really need to see is more fiscal ammunition coming to the fore," said Mazen Issa, senior currency strategist at TD Securities in New York.
 “You've got to think about those that are asked to be socially distant and stay home from work and not earn a paycheck, and they're taking their time to make them whole.
 They need to speed it up."

-(Reporting by Rodrigo Campos; additional reporting by Karen Brettell, Kate Duguid in New York, Marc Jones in London and Uday Sampath Kumar and Medha Singh in Bengaluru; Editing by Dan Grebler and Cynthia Osterman)
+(Reporting by Rodrigo Campos; additional reporting by Herbert Lash, Karen Brettell, Kate Duguid in New York, Marc Jones in London and Uday Sampath Kumar and Medha Singh in Bengaluru; Editing by Dan Grebler, Cynthia Osterman and David Gregorio)